 The Dig: Beautifully set in an arts and crafts English country house, this drama with Ralph Fiennes, Carey Mulligan, and a great supporting cast is a surprisingly dramatic true story of an archaeological dig in the days right before World War II.
 Netflix.

 Drive My Car: A terrific adaptation of a Haruki Murakami story set in present-day Hiroshima about the struggle to continue in the midst of loss and tragedy.
 Everything about this movie is original and well done.
 Oscar-worthy supporting performance by Park Yoo-Rim.
+Amazon Prime.

 The Fairy: Another delightful romp with Fiona Gordon and Dominique Abel.
 Not as polished as Lost in Paris (see below), but this film has some hilarious and classic comic bits, including the two unforgettable dance sequences and the routines in the hotel and café.
 Kanopy.

 First Cow: A different take on the Wild West than you’ve ever seen, this indie movie about a friendship is moving, understated, and well-plotted.
 Skillfully directed by Kelly Reichert.
-Amazon and Hulu.
+Amazon Prime and Hulu.

 First Cow |